saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 image: /img/juniper_logo.jpg
 ---

-In this article, I want to share an example on how you can extend the base Junos PyEZ <b>Device class</b> with your own subclass.
+In this article, I want to share an example on how you can extend the base Junos PyEZ <b>Device</b> class with your own subclass.
 It helped me to more easily re-use my code and it made my scripts less of a clutter.

 Extending the base Device class:
 ================================